leamarxen/ENV-540-Floodnet/README.md

 # Instructions to run floodnet.ipynb

 To run the code, you need all images.
-For this, download the folder data from https://drive.google.com/drive/folders/1jOyH0aNXcN5F2uLGyGyAoWUbT8EWYZFd?usp=sharing.
+For this, download the folder 'data' from https://drive.google.com/drive/folders/1jOyH0aNXcN5F2uLGyGyAoWUbT8EWYZFd?usp=sharing.
 Then, You also need the parameters for the pre-trained Resnet model, found here : https://download.pytorch.org/models/resnet101-5d3b4d8f.pth.
-Then rename the file as resnet101.pth.
+Then rename the file as 'resnet101.pth'.

 To run,
 ```